The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 none

-Token audience which can be used to set an aud (audience) claim value if this claim has not already been set.
+Token audience used to set an aud (audience) claim value if this claim has not already been set.

 smallrye.jwt.new-token.override-matching-claims